DeviprasadShetty9833/Singly_Linked_List.c/README.md

 > - Link newNode to initial node pointed by head.
 > - Link head pointer to point new node, thus newNode becomes initial node.

+In Plain English:

+> I made a new node for you.
+I saved your number in it.
+Then, I'll link it to the current first node (if there is one).
+Now I’ll point this head to this new node — boom, it's leading the list!"

 <br> ![4.](https://img.shields.io/badge/_5]_-Insert_At_End-000080?style=for-the-badge&logo=C&logoColor=white)

 *Code*: